Skip to content

 Our recommendations call for a much heavier and coordinated focus on air pollution as the bedrock for sustainable growth.
 City authorities, national governments and international funders can all achieve existing policy priorities more effectively by investing in planning, monitoring and reporting against air quality targets.
 This work is best done together, across portfolios and other siloes.

 The evidence is clear and we don’t have time to waste.
-We now need a step change in political will, funding and implementation.
-World governments will shortly meet at the COP27 conference to work out rapid, scalable, economically sound solutions to avoid environmental and humanitarian disaster.
-Air pollution ticks all these boxes, and this analysis of the potential benefits to African cities shows what is possible.
+We now need a step change in political will, funding, and implementation.
+World governments are using critical climate meetings to look for rapid, scalable, economically sound solutions to avoid environmental and humanitarian disaster.
+Tackling air pollution ticks all these boxes, and this analysis of the potential benefits to African cities shows what is possible.
 If we want to turn our biggest challenges into opportunities, this approach has to be part of the conversation.